williamium3000/diverse-cotraining/README.md

 ### Supervised Baseline

 Modify the py file to ``supervised.py`` in the script, and double the ``batch_size`` in the configuration file if you use the same number of GPUs as semi-supervised setting (no need to change ``lr``).
+If you want to run supervised on DCT input domain, follow the above instructions to modify ``supervised_dct.py`` in the script, everything is the same except for the input domain is changed.

 ## Citation
 If you find this project useful, please consider citing: